diabase/H-Series-Wizard/Build_instructions.md

 In Visual Studio
 * Click Teams -> Manage Connections
-* Under "Local Git Repositories" in side bar select clone and enter URL of repo
+* Under "Local Git Repositories" in side bar select clone and enter URL of repo ** Later only update the repo in the Team Explorer by selecting the repo -> Sync -> Pull
-* In the top toolbar select "Release" in the Solution Configurations drop-down menul
+* In the top toolbar select "Release" in the Solution Configurations drop-down menu
 * In the Solution Explorer Sidebar right-click on Setup and select Build
 * If building was successful two files setup.exe and Setup.msi will be located inside the source folder's Setup\Release directory
+* If building fails with an error about a missing 'System.Net.Http.dll' open Setup Project in Solution Explorer -> Detected Depencencies -> double click any .dll
+** In the new window scroll down until you find multiple entries of 'System.Net.Http.dll' and delete the one with squiggly lines below it.
+After that it should build.
 * Done